 We created this url based on the ParseHub API reference.
 Take a look at it for more information.

-Step 3: Schedule your Project to Get Data Consistently
+Step 3: Schedule your Project to Get Data by the Hour

-You can make the data in your Google Sheet automatically update.
-All you have to do is set a schedule in your project.
+You can make the data in your Google sheet automatically update.
+All you have to do is set a schedule for your project.
 ParseHub will run on that schedule and update your Google Sheet whenever it scrapes new data.

 1. Go into your project